pyccel/pyccel/tutorial/quickstart.md

 ```python
 def fun(arg1: 'type1[:]', arg2: 'type2[:,:]', ..., argN: 'typeN[dimensions]') -> 'return_type':
 ```
-The expression `[:]` means that the array has 1 dimension.
-2 dimensions would be specified with `[:,:]`.
 The number of dimensions of an array is equal to the number of comma-separated colons in the square brackets.
-So `arr[:,:,:]` means that the array `arr` has 3 dimensions and so on.
+So `arr[:]` means that the array `arr` has 1 dimension, `arr[:,:]` means that it has 2 dimensions and so on.
-In general string type hints must be used to provide pyccel with information about the number of dimensions.
+In general string type hints must be used to provide Pyccel with information about the number of dimensions.

 For scalar variables and arrays Pyccel supports the following data types: